seL4/sel4-tutorials/tutorials/libraries-1/libraries-1.md

 for your benefit so you can grasp some of the basic data structures.

 Outcomes:

 - Understand the kernel's startup procedure.
-- Understand that the kernel centers around certain objects and capabilities to those objects.
+- Understand that the kernel centres around certain objects and capabilities to those objects.
 - Understand that libraries exist to automate the very fine-grained nature of the seL4 API, and get a rough idea of